mikec3/tax_auction/README.md

 # Dev

 ## Roadmap
+* Re-scrape so that tax values are integers
 * parcel filtering
 * format info card
 * analytics on info card before selecting a parcel